 If you love the hustle and bustle of city life Boston in winter is a great choice.
 It may be cold, but this historical city always has a lot to see.
 Don’t miss the Freedom Trail, ice skating at the Boston Common Frog Pond, the Isabella Stewart Gardner Museum (and/or Museum of Fine Arts) and a visit to the Skywalk Observatory for beautiful views.
 There are plenty of fabulous shopping areas (Newbury Street, Copley Place, and Faneuil Hall), great food (Little Italy is amazing) and microbreweries.
 For a great place to stay in Boston check out Hyatt Regency Cambridge (near Fenway Park) or the Four Seasons (overlooking Boston’s Public Garden).

 2. New Orleans, Louisiana

 New Orleans in winter is pleasantly surprising.
 For a city that is all action all the time, the temperature rarely drops below 45º (at night) all winter long.
 Take a guided tour of Bourbon Street followed by a stop at Café du Monde for powdered sugar beignets and a warm cup of coffee with chicory.
 Plantation tours outside of New Orleans run all winter long and if you time it right the homes and streets will be decorated with festive holiday lights.
 We highly recommend a visit to Laura Plantation and Oak Alley Plantation to learn more about the area’s history.
+If you’re traveling as a family, don’t miss where to go in New Orleans with kids.
 For a winter weekend getaway in New Orleans we would recommend a stay at the Loews New Orleans Hotel or the Westin New Orleans Canal Place.